-(i) Research Project on the Use of QF Languages in Recruitment Advertisements: In order to track the changes of the popularity of QF languages in recruitment advertisements, the former Steering Committee on QF Fund approved in 2019 to conduct a series of research on recruitment advertisements with the use of QF languages.
-The research on recruitment platforms and magazines are conducted from 2019 to 2021 to identify the trends for using QF languages in recruitment advertisements in different industries, and focus group discussions and telephone/online surveys are carried out to evaluate the reasons behind and the benefits received by stakeholders.
+(i) Research Project on the Use of QF Languages in Recruitment Advertisements: In order to track the changes of the popularity of QF languages in recruitment advertisements, the former Steering Committee on QF Fund approved in 2019 to conduct a series of research on recruitment advertisements with the use of QF languages to identify the trends for using QF languages in recruitment advertisements in different industries, and focus group discussions and telephone / online surveys were carried out to evaluate the reasons behind and the benefits received by stakeholders.
+The project was completed in Q1 2022.

-The Education Bureau also continues to feature QF language in its civil service recruitment exercises with a view to raising public awareness of the QF.
-We expect to extend the arrangement to more recruitment exercises and to encourage application of the QF in training of other Government departments.
+The EDB also continues to feature QF language in its civil service recruitment exercises with a view to raising public awareness of the QF.
+We expect to extend the arrangement to more recruitment exercises and to encourage application of the QF in the training of other Government departments.

-- Project on Development of Good Practices on Credit Accumulation and (ii) Transfer (CAT) under the QF: The Policy, Principles and Operational Guidelines for CAT (the Guidelines for CAT) under the QF was promulgated in 2016 to provide an overarching framework that facilitates the articulation of qualifications across different sectors at all QF Levels and the establishment of At present, the Guidelines for CAT focus on the CAT progression pathways. for qualifications obtained by completion of learning arrangements In light of the expanded application of CAT beyond the programmes. institutional and programme levels at the time of announcement of the policy in 2016, the former Steering Committee on QF Fund endorsed in 2020 to conduct a project to develop a set of good practices on CAT in support of its application across institutions, industries, and various levels of education and training, and to update the Guidelines for CAT in view of the latest developments of the QF and Vocational and Professional Education and Training in Hong Kong and A draft set of good practices will be ready for consultation with stakeholders in 2022. - (iii) Development of the Qualifications Register (QR) mobile version: The QR is a web-based database providing information of qualifications and related learning programmes recognised under the QF.
-The former Steering Committee on QF Fund endorsed in 2020 the development of mobile version of the QR to facilitate users of mobile devices.
-The QR mobile version was launched in February 2021.
-With the customised layout of information and incorporation of mobile features, the QR mobile version enables the public to search information of QF-recognised qualifications at the fingertip.
-Since its launch, the QR mobile version attracts an average of about 1 500 hits per month, which contributes to about 15% of the monthly hits on the QR.
+- (ii) Surveys on Use of QF: Following the introduction of different infrastructure under the QF, such as the introduction of SCS in all ITACs, the implementation of the RPL mechanism in 18 industries, and the development of VQP for some industries, and to facilitate the further enhancements of the QF, we consider it opportune to strengthen the promotion strategies on the use of the QF and the application of its infrastructure, in addition to merely promoting the awareness and perceptions of the QF.
+In February, the Steering Committee endorsed the proposal of conducting a new set of the QF Surveys to comprehensively look into the extensiveness and effectiveness of the use and application of the QF, including the use of QF language in recruitment advertisements, and collect useful and specific feedbacks from stakeholders.
+The QF Surveys will be conducted from 2022 to 2025. - (iii) Project on Development of Good Practices on Credit Accumulation and Transfer (CAT) under the QF: The Policy, Principles and Operational Guidelines for CAT (the Guidelines for CAT) under the QF was promulgated in 2016 to provide an overarching framework that facilitates the articulation of qualifications across different sectors at all QF Levels and the establishment of progression pathways.
+At present, the Guidelines for CAT focus on the CAT arrangements for qualifications obtained by completion of learning programmes.
+In light of the expanded application of CAT beyond the institutional and programme levels at the time of announcement of the policy in 2016, the former Steering Committee on QF Fund endorsed in 2020 to conduct a project to develop a set of good practices on CAT in support of its application across institutions, industries, and various levels of education and training, and to update the Guidelines for CAT in view of the latest developments of the QF and Vocational and Professional Education and Training in Hong Kong and overseas.
+The project is expected to be completed within 2022.